neolit123/go-dualsense-battery/README.md

 - Every few seconds the applications opens a DualSense controller Windows device and reads its status and battery level.
-- It shows different battery level icons depending if it's being connected over USB (charging), BlueTooth or if no devices are found.
+- It shows different battery level icons depending if it's being connected over USB (charging), Bluetooth or if no devices are found.
 - It consumes a couple of MB of RAM and a tiny amount of CPU cycles.
 - You can right click and `Exit` at any time.
 - You can right click and attach a debug console for more detailed output.